amplience/dc-delivery-sdk-js/README.md

 #### Get content items

-Less verbose version of `fetchContentItems` but still allows for a mix of delivery keys and ids to be requested as well as per request parameter overrides
+Less verbose version of `fetchContentItems` allowing fetching of content by both delivery keys and ids as well as per request parameters and global parameter overrides

 ```ts
 client.getContentItems([{